justinthelaw/opera/README.md

 ## Testing

-When testing the client or server in development execute the following at the root of the `client/` or `server/` directories to get hot-reload testing:
+When testing in development execute the following at the root of the stack's directories to get hot-reload testing:

 ```bash
 npm run test:dev